install4j HelpDownload

 For each form component, install4j offers several properties that allow you to customize its initial state.
 However, you may want to access the properties of the underlying UI component or use a more complex logic for modifying the form component.

 For this purpose, the "Initialization script" property is provided.
 Form components can expose a well-known component in the initialization script that allows you to perform these modifications.
 This so-called "configuration object" is usually contained in the form component itself.
-For example a "Check box" form component exposes a configurationObject parameter of type javax.swing.JCheckBox and a "Text field" form component exposes a javax.swing.JTextField.
+For example, a "Check box" form component exposes a configurationObject parameter of type javax.swing.JCheckBox and a "Text field" form component exposes a javax.swing.JTextField.

 As with actions and screens in general, the possibility that the user moves back and forth in the screen sequence presents a dilemma to install4j.
-Any form components that accepts user input has a configurable initial value and any form component can have an initialization script.
+Any form component that accepts user input has a configurable initial value, and any form component can have an initialization script.
 This initialization is performed when the user enters the screen for the first time.
 Should this initialization be performed again when the user moves back and then enters the screen once again?
 Since install4j does not know, it initializes every form component only once by default.
 This policy can be changed with the "Reset initialization on previous" property for each form component.

 Depending on factors such as the correct platform, user input in the previous screen or whether the installer runs in console mode, some form components may not be applicable and should be hidden.
 In the "Visibility script", you can detect such conditions and return false to hide the form components.